timothyjensen/starter-genesis-child/README.md

 ## Installation

-The theme needs for you to install the node modules in order to run gulp.
-To do that, navigate into the theme and in the command line (terminal or Bash), type: `npm install` and then enter.
+In the theme root run the command `npm install && gulp build`.
+This will build the stylesheet, concatenate and minify JavaScript files.

 ## Contributors